 - Growing Conditions: Full sun, well-drained, nutrient-rich soil

-Summer squash and zucchini are easy to grow.
+Summer squash and zucchini are also some of the easiest vegetables to grow.
 Sow seeds directly into the soil as soon as the ground warms in the spring.
 The seeds are large, so it is easy to space plants which saves the time of thinning later.
 If you want to get a jump on the growing season, seedlings are available for sale at local home and garden outlets.
 Beans and peas are the best companion plants for squash.

 - Germination Rate: 4-10 days